noorxman/Surgical-Chain-R-Shiny/README.md

 **src/** Directory with the source code.

 **server.R** The server side of the tool; one of the two parts of the shiny application.
-Handles the inputs from the user, creates/runs the simulation and ouputs the results to the UI.
+Handles the inputs from the user, creates/runs the simulation and outputs the results to the UI.

 **ui.R** The user interface of the tool; one of the two parts of the shiny application.
 The user interface is a web page with multiple tabs including the players page, operators page, manual page and about page.